msihly/OneMark-Original-Public/README.md

 # Tentative To-Do-List
 *The contents of this section are not meant to track changes or provide gaurantees of features to be added.
 This To-Do-List undergoes constant modification during development that is not reflected here and only serves as a space to store ideas for future features and implementation strategies.*
 ## High Priority:
-* Alert modal
-    * Options passed to `switch` or `if_else` chain (types of buttons shown, if any; enable / disable closing the dialog box without selecting an option; opacity, color, blur of modal background)
-    * Display metadata info (Date Created, Date Modified, etc.) in its own alert
-        * Add *'Info'* option to bookmark dropdown
-* Settings modals
-    * Account info (date created, total bookmarks, storage space, etc.)
-    * Edit account (email, password, username)
 * Bookmark folder system
     * **Option 1:** Use `activeBookmarks` for filtering and possibly for grouping with root levels in JSON as folders and sub-levels as contents
     * **Option 2:** Add `active` flag to each bookmark and remove `activeBookmarks` array.
         * Database `Folder` table with folder information linked to each bookmark; null `FolderID` for root directory
         * PHP loop through `bindParam()` on folder modification to make use of prepared statements
     * Edit mode - Shrink bookmarks / folders to show margin for group selection.
 Colored border on highlight.
 Drag & drop - onto folder to add; onto breadcrumb / file-explorer menu to remove / move to higher directory

-## Medium Priority:
+* Update *'Account'* modal
+    * Add options to change email and username with password input required to *'Account Info'* tab
+    * Add total bookmarks, total tags, total unique tags, and image size total to *'Storage'* tab
 * Confirm email on register with PHP
 * *'Forgot password?'* option to reset via email
-* Bookmark views (tiles, content, list, etc.)
 * Custom error pages - 403, 404 (open book with pages torn out)

-* Drag-and-drop images onto upload
-* Undo function ~~- transfer bookmark information to `removedBookmarks` array before deleting (will only last until page renavigation); dual-layer array for future group actions~~
-    * Record all reversible actions to transient, multi-dimensional `actionHistory` array
-* Add close button to toasts and inline messages
-* Add name column to Token db-table (i.e. Windows 10-PC / Chrome / IP Address) and date created, last accessed, and possibly revoked for authenticating other apps / users
+## Medium Priority:
 * Expand `searchBookmarks()` features
     * Add "-" prefix to exclude term from results
     * Add "has:" prefix with "image" and "tags" as parameter options
     * Add "folder:" prefix (dependent on folder implementation)
     * Add dropdown UI for advanced search as more user-friendly option for prefixes
+* Bookmark views (tiles, content, list, etc.)
+* Compress large images on upload
+* Add close button to toasts and inline messages
+* Add name column to Token db-table (i.e. Windows 10-PC / Chrome / IP Address) and date created, last accessed, and possibly revoked for authenticating other apps / users
+* Drag-and-drop images onto upload
+* Undo function ~~- transfer bookmark information to `removedBookmarks` array before deleting (will only last until page renavigation); dual-layer array for future group actions~~
+    * Record all reversible actions to transient, multi-dimensional `actionHistory` array

 ## Low Priority:
+* Add icon to *'No Bookmarks'* overlay
+* Create sprite-sheet for small icons
+* Share read-only view of bookmarks via link
+* Image cleanup script to check database at set intervals for images not associated with any bookmarks
+* In-line image cropping
+* Background image and theme color selection
 * Export/import bookmarks
     * Download images and associate with other bookmark info in JSON
     * Import by batch uploading each bookmark and skipping conflicts and errors (to be remedied manually)
-* Image cleanup script to check database at set intervals for images not associated with any bookmarks
-* Add icon to *'No Bookmarks'* overlay
-* Background image and theme color selection
-* In-line image cropping
-* Compress large images on upload
-* Create sprite-sheet for small icons
-* Share read-only view of bookmarks via link
 * Include HTMLtoCanvas library for screenshot uploads
 * Modify `insertInlineMessage` to allow for different styles ~~(particularly for form validation response text under the inputs)~~
 * Modify logging function to output more info in JSON format and read via custom reader